 The quality accuracy of 95% relates to the stratification of the interview sampling.
 The number of interviews and the distribution throughout the country is very important for the quality of the study.
 When defining the stratification method, different criteria such as soil, climate, farmer age, farmer education, etc. need to be considered.
 In general, stratified sampling is a method of sampling from a population which can be partitioned into subpopulations.
 In statistical surveys, when subpopulations within an overall population vary, it could be advantageous to sample each subpopulation (stratum) independently.
-Stratification is the process of dividing members of the population.
+Stratification is the process of dividing members of the population into homogeneous subgroups before sampling.
+The strata should define a partition of the population.
 That is, it should be collectively exhaustive and mutually exclusive.
 Every element in the population must be assigned to one and only one stratum.
 The objective is to improve the accuracy of the sample by reducing sampling error.
 Stratification gives a smaller error in estimation and greater accuracy than the simple random sampling method.